 |Thomas Lukareski is the Director of Sales Engineering at Rally Software®.
 Thomas has educated and advised organizations on the benefits of coordinated Agile development practices at scale.
 He has first-hand knowledge of both the benefits and pitfalls that are part of any Agile evolution, and brings real-world experience as both a Product Manager and Engineer into the conversation.|

 |Rob Greca is the Managing Director of Agile Services at Rego Consulting.
 Rob specializes in large scale, enterprise-wide strategic transformations, and has broad industry exposure spanning technology, financial services, retail, utilities, and pharmaceuticals.|

 |Rob Sirard is an Agile Coach at Rego Consulting with proven success in global business agility transformations and Application Lifecycle Management (ALM) implementations in e-Commerce, Healthcare, Banking, and Hospitality.
 He has experience training and coaching Scrum, Kanban, and Lean concepts to all levels of an organization.|

 RegoUniversity at Paradise Point

-If you’re enjoying our Agile Master Class series, you’ll love what we’ve got in store for you at RegoU this year–sponsored by CA Technologies, a Broadcom company.
+If you’re enjoying our Agile Master Class series, you’ll love what we’ve got in store for you at RegoU this year—sponsored by Broadcom, the parent company of CA Technologies.
 Meet us at Paradise Point in San Diego for a world-renowned Clarity PPM experience, where you’ll connect with industry leaders and gain impactful Clarity PPM knowledge.

 Rego Drives Clarity PPM Innovation